 Bladder cancer is among the 10 most common cancer types in the world and around three-quarters of new cases occur in men.
 Smoking is the most important causative factor.

 Gross or microscopic hematuria is the primary symptom of bladder cancer.
-Screening for hematuria appears to markedly improve the prognosis of bladder cancer.
+Cystoscopy and urinary cytology are key to making the diagnosis.

 Complete transurethral resection is the treatment of choice for tumors that have not invaded the detrusor muscle, but recurrence is high.
 Seeding after surgery is reduced by intravesical instillation of chemotherapy.